-I study nineteenth- and twentieth-century African American literature and poetics, with a particular emphasis on modernist currents and the postwar novel.
+I study 19th and 20th century African American literature and poetics, with a particular emphasis on modernist currents and the postwar novel.
 I am currently completing my dissertation, Out in the Cold: Strategies of Black Writing in the Early Cold War, 1945-1972, which argues for a discrete periodization of the postwar years with respect to the nexus of race, literary form, and the fractious cultural politics dominated by rivalries between Communists and Liberals.
 I argue that reframing this period allows us to recognize the political stakes and aesthetic signs of an emerging sensibility suffusing black writing in the early years of the Cold War.
 Through close studies of figures like Gwendolyn Brooks, Richard Wright, James Baldwin, Édouard Glissant and others, I show how this new framework can serve to illuminate and make sense of an underserved literary history.

 My other teaching and research interests include: race and technology, black intellectual praxis and tradition, contemporary fiction and poetry, transnational modernism, French literature and postcolonial theory, the political essay, film studies and translation.